avarchenko/url-alias-assistant/README.md

 After this rule will be added, you can easily open Jira issue (`DO-1` in this sample) in one of Jira teams just typing `g jDO-1` or even `g jDO-1` in location bar.

 # How to build
-At this moment the build is not automated and consist of the following manual steps:
+At this moment, a build process is not automated and consists of the following manual steps:

 1. Download necessary libraries into the "./libs" folder:
 ```